SebSK3/sbd2/README.md

 If we can't insert it directly after predecessor, then we insert it in **overflow chain**.
 When we find it impossible to insert in overflow chain, we reorganise the file.

 **Overflow chain** has records and pointers to next overflow pointer.
 The overflow pointer in overflow page can be only within the same overflow page.
-We treat is somewhat like linked list.
+We treat it somewhat like linked list.

 My idea for this is creating three files: